Joseph Beuys: The Chief – Fluxus Chant (performance, installation, 1963–1964)

-Writer Jan Verwoert noted that Beuys' "voice filled the room, while the source was nowhere to be found.
+Writer Jan Verwoert noted that Beuys's "voice filled the room, while the source was nowhere to be found.
 The artist was the focus of attention, yet remained invisible, rolled up in a felt blanket throughout the duration of the event...visitors were...forced to stay in the neighboring room.
 They could see what was happening but remained barred from direct physical access to the event.
 The partial closing-off of the performance space from the audience space created distance, and at the same time increased the attraction of the artist's presence.
 He was present acoustically and physically as part of a piece of sculpture, but also absent, invisible, untouchable[.]"
 Verwoert suggests that The Chief "can be read as a parable of cultural work in a public medium.
 The authority of those who dare — or are so bold as — to speak publicly results from the fact that they isolate themselves from the gaze of the public, under the gaze of the public, in order to still address it in indirect speech, relayed through a medium.
 What is constituted in this ceremony is authority in the sense of authorship, in the sense of a public voice....Beuys stages the creation of such a public voice as an event that is as dramatic as it is absurd.
 He thus asserts the emergence of such a voice as an event.
 At the same time, however, he also undermines this assertion through the lamentably powerless form by which this voice is produced: in emitting half-smothered inarticulate sounds that would have remained inaudible without electronic amplification."
 Lana Shafer Meador wrote: "Inherent to The Chief were issues of communication and transformation ....
 For Beuys, his own muffled coughs, breaths, and grunts were his way of speaking for the hares, giving a voice to those who are misunderstood or do not possess their own....In the midst of this metaphysical communication and transmission, the audience was left out in the cold.
 Beuys deliberately distanced the viewers by physically positioning them in a separate gallery room — only able to hear, but not see what is occurring — and by performing the action for a grueling nine hours."